top of page

 The objective was to eliminate the most common post-deal failure mode:

-A strong investment thesis entering an organization that is not structurally ready to execute it.
+A strong investment thesis entering an organization structurally incapable of executing it.

 This created a seamless bridge between: